witabop/TMAQuickStart/index.md

 ### 1. Choose A Position

-These positions are mainly to add extra flavor to your character and give them a purpose and really only servers to alter roleplay and character interactions.
+These positions are mainly to add extra flavor to your character and give them a purpose and really only serves to alter roleplay and character interactions.
 However, if you choose **Head Archivist** you will be endowed with additional responsibilites.
 Before each session you will record yourself reading a "Statement" after which I will process it and ensure it is ready for our next session.
 This statement is a first hand account of the paranormal or supernatural.
 The statement will be written by me and other players on a rotating basis.
 I will explain how to write statements in further detail later.

 ### 2. Choose a Type